sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

           :width: 60%

-- Click on "next" button to go to next stage.
+- Click on "NEXT" button to go to next stage.

 2 : Parameters
 ++++++++++